Slow Cooker Spinach and Artichoke Dip

 - Quintessential party dip.
 This is the most perfect crowd-pleasing, crowd-favorite appetizer for potlucks, dinner parties, game day and all the holidays, making it the absolute best for party entertaining.
 We’re talking creamy, velvety, dreamy dipping goodness here.

-what to serve with spinach and artichoke dip
+How to make spinach and artichoke dip in the crockpot

 more favorited dip recipes